LuisPalacios/lupa/README.md

 You can find probably dozen of use cases, some examples could be: Search in Google, search people in an enterprise Web Directory, etc. My personal use case is searching in my company's directory, reducing significantly the number of keystrokes and mouse movements :-)

-> This program needs at least Yosemite as it's using the *new* `NSStatusBarButton` API introduce in OSX OSX 10.10.
+> Needs at least Yosemite, it's using *new* `NSStatusBarButton` API introduce in OSX 10.10.

 ### Configuration